Cultural Internships in Greece

 *We ask that you provide us with the contact information for two faculty members who can speak to your academic work and evaluate your plans for participating in the internship program.
 If you cannot supply the contact information for two faculty members, please provide information for high school teachers, employers, or mentors who know you well.
 We will contact them directly about their recommendations.

-**Application attachments MUST be in PDF format or they will not go through the system.
+**Application attachments MUST be in PDF format or the system will reject them.

 The CHS will contact finalists to schedule an interview.